alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

 something new that I will cover in another post: creating tools helps understanding problems.

-Some more use for this "tool" (just a Python API) could be to put in action some security exploitation scenarios by mixing steps and TEECALL/TEERET in a malicious way.
+Some more use for this "tool" (just a Python API) could be to put in action some security exploitation scenarios by mixing steps in a malicious way.

-Another useful thing that could be made is to enable something like a `noninteractive` mode to perform all the tests in CI.
+Another useful thing that could be made is to enable something like a `non-interactive` mode to perform all the tests in CI.

 I am planning to create something more clear with like a `static class` with all the result value